Gerstungen station: Border station

 Gerstungen station was heavily affected by the division of Germany between the GDR and the Federal Republic of Germany after 1945.
 The first affected were the many war refugees and refugees who were transferred to transit camps in Herleshausen and Bebra.

 Even during the brief US occupation of Thuringia, smuggling flourished.
 In the 1950s, the bordering places near Eisenach had a favourable location for people assisting escapes from East Germany.
 Accordingly, railway traffic in the neighbouring towns west of Eisenach was closely watched as a result.

 Passenger trains to Gerstungen were sealed at Wartha station, in order to prevent passengers jumping off in the Hessian area around Herleshausen station.
 Passenger services were terminated at Eisenach in 1952.
 A bus service was established to Gerstungen as a substitute.

-The railway served freight transport (especially potash mining) and interzone trains (Interzonenzugen, passenger trains between East and West Germany).
+The railway served freight transport (especially potash mining) and interzone trains (Interzonenzüge, passenger trains between East and West Germany).
 The border formalities for the interzone trains on the GDR side had already been carried out at Wartha station.
 The military trains of the occupying powers travelling to and from West-Berlin passed through the station without controls.

 On 13 April 1962, a line from Förtha to Gerstungen was inaugurated, which bypassed the West German territory around Herleshausen.
 The internal traffic from Gerstungen towards Eisenach was resumed.
 The border controls of the interzone trains were relocated from Wartha to Gerstungen from 28 September 1963, with the trains now using the new line.
 The old line through Wartha was only used to a limited extent by freight traffic.
 Between 1963 and 1978, a pair of freight train operated on the old line every day, serving the supply of fuel and industrial goods to the border regions.
 One of the largest brickworks in Thuringia, which was indispensable for post-war reconstruction, was located in Gerstungen.